-The paper's findings demonstrate that multi-channel platforms provide researchers an exciting opportunity to scale their research.
+The paper's findings demonstrate that multi-channel platforms provide researchers an unparalleled ability to scale their research.
 VIP:Voice's cross-channel design allowed it to reach a much larger and broader cross-section of the South African population than it would have using any one channel.
-On the downside, we find eliciting geospatial information proved extremely difficult, standardizing messaging across platforms with different character limits required significant development time and effort, and that ICT platforms present some logistical challenges when we attempt to build complex randomization protocols into the dispatching of messages from the system to users.
-As reported in Ferree et al. (2017), we discuss the high rate of attrition from the platform, as well as implications of this reality for such platforms moving forward.
+On the downside, we find eliciting geospatial information proved extremely difficult, standardizing messaging across platforms with different character limits required significant development time and effort, and that ICT platforms are not well designed for randomization protocols in the dispatch of messaging from the system to users.
+As reported in a companion paper (Ferree et al., 2017), we discuss the high rate of attrition from the platform, as well as implications of this reality for such platforms moving forward.
 We encourage future work to understand how to make cross-channel interventions and experiences more comparable.
-Many of the opportunities and challenges we faced with VIP:Voice and report here are important for not only development engineering, but also robust program implementation and evaluation.
+Many of the opportunities and challenges we faced with VIP: Voice and report here are important not only for development engineering, but also robust program implementation and evaluation.

 Our study makes several contributions to the design and evaluation of ICT platforms in international development.
-First, we provide insights to those studying the dynamics of "digital inclusion" in developing contexts (Madon et al., 2009; Walsham and Sahay, 2006; Warschauer, 2003), and how initial engineering decisions define the population from which potential users are sampled.
-While developing countries have experienced an explosion of ICT innovations and user bases over the last decade, previous studies note that across technologies, income, and socio-demographic features, certain types of users may be systematically over or under-represented in these platforms (DiMaggio et al., 2001; Thompson, 2008).
+First, we provide insights to studies of the dynamics of "digital inclusion" in developing contexts (Madon et al., 2009; Walsham and Sahay, 2006; Warschauer, 2003), and how initial engineering decisions define the population from which potential users are sampled.
+While developing countries have experienced an explosion of ICT innovations and user bases over the last decade, previous studies note that across technologies, income, and sociodemographic features, certain types of users may be systematically over or under-represented in these platforms (DiMaggio et al., 2001; Thompson, 2008).
 Subsequently, these diverse populations may interact with technology in distinct ways, producing important differences in digital participation among those who are "included."
 While many previous projects target ICT users identified by program pre-registration, such as health-workers or farmers, we built our platform for no pre-defined user base; this design allowed us to recruit any South African with a phone to join the platform.
-Participation over cheaper and easy to access channels (i.e., SMS/ USSD) generated users representative of South Africa's more excluded populations, but at the cost of certain technical difficulties and design limitations.
+Participation over cheaper and easy to access channels (i.e., SMS/USSD) generated users representative of South Africa's more excluded populations, but at the cost of certain technical difficulties and design limitations.
 Conversely, participation over digital channels on social media brought in users more typically included in digital platforms at the benefit of fewer technical difficulties and design limitations.
-Thus, our results highlight an important tension between technical design considerations and population/user recruitment; we use a cost-effectiveness analysis to demonstrate clearly how marginal recruitment costs and representativity play off against each other across channels in our context.
-Our overall platform is substantially more representative of the nation than it would have been if it had been implemented over any single channel.
+Thus, our results highlight a present and important tension between technical design considerations and population/user recruitment; the balance of choice should reflect the degree to which developers address this trade-off.
+Relatedly, we further demonstrate the benefits of our cross-channel approach in terms of low-cost scaling.
+Minimal marginal cost of additional participants greatly contributes to representativeness, which would not have been achieved if VIP:Voice had been limited to one ICT channel.